You are using an outdated browser. Please upgrade your browser to improve your experience.

-The interdisciplinary Women's Studies minor offers students, both women and men, the opportunity to select courses from a wide variety of disciplines.
-Women's Studies courses offer students a dynamic, interactive environment that encourages critical thinking, empowers students as learners, enriches their sense of our civilization's diverse heritage, connects their knowledge from other courses, and challenges them to become actively engaged in shaping the world around them.
+The interdisciplinary Women's and Gender Studies minor offers students the opportunity to select courses from a wide variety of disciplines.
+Women's and Gender Studies courses offer students a dynamic, interactive environment that encourages critical thinking, empowers students as learners, enriches their sense of our civilization's diverse heritage, connects their knowledge from other courses, and challenges them to become actively engaged in shaping the world around them.

-To complete a minor, students must take at least 18 credits, choosing from WS required and selective elective courses which are offered under individual department prefixes.
-Most of the courses that count toward a Women's Studies minor also satisfy CAS core requirements.
+To complete a minor, students must take at least 18 credits, choosing from WSGS required and selective elective courses which are offered under individual department prefixes.
+Most of the courses that count toward a Women's and Gender Studies minor also satisfy CAS core requirements.

-What can you do with a Women Studies degree?
+What can you do with a Women's and Gender Studies minor?

-Women's studies students have gone on to work in the following occupations:
+Women's and Gender Studies students have gone on to work in the following occupations:

 - advocate for domestic violence victims